-We have exclusively licensed from Biogen Idec patents and applications for patents covering Angiomax and Angiomax analogs and other novel anticoagulants as compositions of matter, and processes for using Angiomax and Angiomax analogs and other novel anticoagulants.
+We have exclusively licensed from Biogen Idec and Health Research Inc. patents and patent applications covering Angiomax and Angiomax analogs and other novel anticoagulants as compositions of matter, and processes for using Angiomax and Angiomax analogs and other novel anticoagulants.
 We are responsible for prosecuting and maintaining patents and patent applications relating to Angiomax.
 We have exclusively licensed from AstraZeneca rights to patents and patent applications covering Cleviprex as a composition of matter and covering formulations and uses of Cleviprex, and rights to patents and patent applications covering cangrelor as a composition of matter, and covering formulations and uses of cangrelor.
 Under both licenses, AstraZeneca is responsible for prosecuting and maintaining these patents and patent applications relating to Cleviprex and cangrelor, and we are required to reimburse AstraZeneca for expenses it incurs in connection with the prosecution and maintenance of the patents and patent applications.
+In connection with our acquisition of Targanta, we obtained an exclusive license from Eli Lilly to patents and patent applications covering oritavancin and its analogs.
+Under the license with Eli Lilly, we are responsible for prosecuting and maintaining these patents and patent applications.

 The patent positions of pharmaceutical and biotechnology firms like us can be uncertain and involve complex legal, scientific and factual questions.
 In addition, the coverage claimed in a patent application can be significantly reduced before the patent is issued.
-Consequently, we do not know whether any of the applications we acquire or license will result in the issuance of patents or, if any patents are issued, whether they will provide significant proprietary protection or will be challenged, circumvented or invalidated.
+Consequently, we do not know whether any of the patent applications we acquire or license will result in the issuance of patents or, if any patents are issued, whether they will provide significant proprietary protection or will be challenged, circumvented or invalidated.
 Because unissued U.S. patent applications filed prior to November 29, 2000 and patent applications filed within the last 18 months are maintained in secrecy until patents issue, and since publication of discoveries in the scientific or patent literature often lags behind actual discoveries, we cannot be certain of the priority of inventions covered by pending patent applications.
 Moreover, we may have to participate in interference proceedings declared by the United States Patent and Trademark Office to determine priority of invention, or in opposition proceedings in a foreign patent office, either of which could result in substantial cost to us, even if the eventual outcome is favorable to us.
 There can be no assurance that the patents, if issued, would be held valid by a court of competent jurisdiction.
 An adverse outcome could subject us to significant liabilities to third parties, require disputed rights to be licensed from third parties or require us to cease using such technology.

-The development of acute care hospital products is intensely competitive.
+The development of critical care hospital products is intensely competitive.
 A number of pharmaceutical companies, biotechnology companies, universities and research institutions have filed patent applications or received patents in this field.
-Some of these applications could be competitive with applications we have acquired or licensed, or could conflict in certain respects with claims made under such applications.
+Some of these patent applications could be competitive with applications we have acquired or licensed, or could conflict in certain respects with claims made under such applications.
 Such conflict could result in a significant reduction of the coverage of the patents we have acquired or licensed, if issued, which would have a material adverse effect on our business, financial condition and results of operations.
 In addition, if patents are issued to other companies that contain competitive or conflicting claims and such claims are ultimately determined to be valid, no assurance can be given that we would be able to obtain licenses to these patents at a reasonable cost, or develop or obtain alternative technology.